Error-Robust Retrieval for Chinese Spelling Check: Methodology

 \section{Methodology}

-As show in Figure \ref{Model}, the core idea of our work is to enhance the CSC model with a nearest neighbor retrieval mechanism.
-The datastore used for retrieval is carefully designed according to the feature of CSC task to enhance the robustness of retrieval and make better use of every token, whether they are correct or incorrect.
-In Section \ref{sec:build}, we introduce the method of building the datastore.
-In Section \ref{sec:use}, we introduce our method to utilize $k$NN search results.
+As shown in Figure \ref{Model}, the core idea of our work is to enhance the base CSC model with a novel k-nearest neighbor retrieval and n-gram reranking mechanism.
+The datastore built for retrieval is carefully designed according to the characteristics of the CSC task to improve robustness against potential spelling errors in the input text and also make better use of every token, no matter whether it is correct or not.
+In Section \ref{sec:build}, we introduce our design of key and value in the datastore construction.
+In Section \ref{sec:use}, we describe our reranking method and how to utilize retrieved KNN candidates.